exuperian/RedPitayaTutorials/Tutorials/README.md

 ## Getting started
 To begin with, see [Base setup](/Tutorials/SETUP_BaseCode) for how to build the base Vivado design for the Red Pitaya.
-A good first project is the [LED binary counter](/Tutorials/PROJ_LEDCounter), and then see our [tutorial on compiling](/Tutorials/SETUP_Compiling) for how to compile and run this on the device.
+A good first project is the [LED binary counter](/Tutorials/PROJ_LEDCounter), and then see our [tutorial on compiling](/Tutorials/SETUP_Compiling) for how to deploy this to the Pitya.

 ## Full list of tutorials